Freedomi67/Final-Project-Repository/README.md

 With this currenty build you will be able to get one of the sensors working.
 I have not yet quite figured out how to get the left sensor which determines the octave it will be played at working.

 # Repository Contents

-* /src - Here's the software for my device.
-* /hardware - The amazing hardware.
+* /THECODE - The Code
-* /build - Here is the finished code.
+* /The Build with Images - Images of the build
-* /Libraries - The libraries used.
-* /img - Shots of my project.
+* /References - Bilbliography
 * /license - Feel free to use or add on to my project as you please!
 * /README.md - What you are currently looking at.
+* /.gitattributes
+* /.gitignore

 # Requirements and Materials